spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/index.md

 ---
 title: Table Design
-description: This article describes the Table Design in the Components Library.
+description: This document describes the Table Design in the Components Library.
 template: concept-topic-template
 ---

-This article describes the Table Design in the Components Library.
+This document describes the Table Design in the Components Library.

 ## Overview